hyperledger-archives/aries-acapy-plugin-toolbox/README.md

 The invitation will be printed to the screen after the agent has started up and can then be pasted into the toolbox.

+#### Connection Roles

+This plugin takes advantage of the concept of "roles" as built in to Aries Cloud Agent - Python.
+Currently, this is a simple string stored along with other connection details.
+In order to access the "admin" protocols, the originating connection of the message must have a role of "admin."
+In the example above and in the docker demos, `--invite` is used to generate an invitation at startup and `--invite-role admin` causes the connection resulting from that invitation to have the role of `admin`.
+Using the toolbox, you can create more invitations with the "admin" role and use these invitations on other devices or given to others with administrative privileges on your agent.

 ### Indy Startup Example
 To use all the features of the toolbox, you'll need the `indy` feature installed and a start up command similar to the following (with environment variables